pouljohn1/johny-code-experiences/courses/frameworks-clash/2-tanstack/2-chapter.md

 - Added `Route.useLoaderData()` located in react component which get's previously fetched data in `loader`
 - Passed the `chats` data to `ChatSidebar`

+> **Remember how it worked in Next.js?**
+>
+> In Chapter 2 of the Next.js module, we discussed whether it was safe to call database functions directly in components.
+>
+> Here in TanStack Start, we need to create and call a **Server Function** that is explicitly passed to a component.
+This brings us to the most important thing to understand about TanStack Start:
+>
+> **All code in TanStack Start is isomorphic by default** - meaning that all of the code you write here runs on both the client and the server.
+There's no automatic magic like in Next.js Server Components.
+You must be explicit about what runs where.
+If you want to learn more look at [Tanstack Router documentation](https://tanstack.com/start/latest/docs/framework/react/guide/execution-model#environment-aware-storage).

 ## Displaying Chats

 Now let's update `ChatSidebar.tsx` to display the chats: